dayglojesus/managedmac/index.md

 ---
 ## More Documentation

 The demonstration above provides just one quick example of what can be accomplished.
-There are hundred of builtin configurations that can be made.
+There are hundreds of configurations that can be made.

-To learn more about this module and how it works, see the documention on Custom Types and Classes.
+To learn more about this module and how it works, read the [Overview](/overview) and see the documentation on [Custom Types](/types) and [Classes](/classes).